ClinchIO/ClinchKit/README.md

 ## Requirements

 The Clinch iOS SDK supports iOS 8.x.

 ## Installation

 ### CocoaPods

 Add the ClinchKit pod into your Podfile and run a `pod install` or `pod update` command.

 		pod `ClinchKit`

+### Manual Installation

+1. Add the `ClinchKit.framework` to your Xcode project (you can get it from [GitHub](https://github.com/ClinchIO/ClinchKit/tree/master)).

+2. Add `ClinchKit.framework` to the `Embedded Binaries` section in your application target.
+You'll find `Embedded Binaries` in the `General` section of the target.

+3. Make sure you are linking the following frameworks: `CoreData`

 ### Initialize ClinchKit

 You'll need your ClinchKit app id and api key that can be requested from [support@clinch.io](support@clinch.io).
 Once you've your keys, initialize ClinchKit by calling the following in your application's delegate.

 	ClinchKit.setApiKey(key: "<#your_api_key#>")